roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 \tau = \sqrt{\tau_{MT}^2 + \tau_V^2} = \sqrt{1.478 \times 10^6 + 4.43 \times 10^5} = 1.543 \times 10^6 \, \text{Pa}
 {{< /katex >}}

-To conclude the study of welded connections between the vertical and horizontal plates, it was proposed to evaluate the static safety coefficient and compare it with the initially defined value using the Pugsley method (n = 2.08).
+To conclude the study of welded connections between the vertical and horizontal plates, it is proposed to evaluate the static safety coefficient and compare it with the initially defined value using the Pugsley method (n = 2.08).
 This comparison aims to verify if the obtained value surpasses the initially set one.

 {{< katex display >}}
 \text{Nestatica} = \frac{0.4 \times S_y}{\tau} = \frac{0.4 \times 460 \times 10^6}{1.543 \times 10^6} = 119.25